 Older adults also may have more medical conditions such as heart disease, stroke, or cancer, which may cause depressive symptoms.
 Or they may be taking medications with side effects that contribute to depression.
 Some older adults may experience what doctors call vascular depression, also called arteriosclerotic depression or subcortical ischemic depression.
 Vascular depression may result when blood vessels become less flexible and harden over time, becoming constricted.
 Such hardening of vessels prevents normal blood flow to the body’s organs, including the brain.
 Those with vascular depression may have, or be at risk for, co-existing heart disease or stroke.18

 Although many people assume that the highest rates of suicide are among young people, older white males age 85 and older actually have the highest suicide rate in the United States.
 Many have a depressive illness that their doctors are not aware of, even though many of these suicide victims visit their doctors within 1 month of their deaths.19

 Most older adults with depression improve when they receive treatment with an antidepressant, psychotherapy, or a combination of both.20 Research has shown that medication alone and combination treatment are both effective in reducing depression in older adults.21 Psychotherapy alone also can be effective in helping older adults stay free of depression, especially among those with minor depression.
 Psychotherapy is particularly useful for those who are unable or unwilling to take antidepressant medication.22,23

 If you are dealing with depression related to your work injury, make sure you discuss this information with your doctor.

-For more information on work injuries and Virginia Workers Compensation, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia” by clicking this link, or call our office today (804) 755-7755.
+For more information on work injuries and Virginia Workers Compensation, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia”, or call our office today (804) 755-7755.